jaimiles23/ALS_Assessment/README.md

 ```
 venv\Scripts\active
-python -m etl_script
+python etl_script.py
 deactivate
 ```

 NOTE:
-- activate the virtual environment to use the installed libraries
+- Activate the virtual environment to use the installed libraries
-- do not include the '.py' file extension when running the script.
+- Exclude the -m module command to run the script.

 # Exercise Documentation